Our amazing Langkawi Mangrove Tour in Kilim Geoforest Park.

-It was the most beautiful beach we had found in Langkawi, which isn’t known for swimming much anymore.
+It was the most beautiful beach we had found in Langkawi, though we didn’t get to Tanjung Rhu.
 Dante, Allegra and I relished the soft sand and clear water, which was warm even though a few sprinkles of rain were still coming down.

 It was also lovely just to explore the rugged beauty of the little beachfront; a reminder of what all of Langkawi must’ve once looked like.

 Khiri collected some rubbish that washed up on the beach and told us later that it washes up every day from a huge garbage patch out at sea.